the-turing-way/the-turing-way/book/website/community-handbook/bookdash.md

 However, to ensure that international participants have an equal chance to join and address the challenges of hosting in-person events during the COVID-19 pandemic, we started hosting Book Dashes virtually.
 These virtual Book Dashes are five days long, designed for flexible participation by members in different time zones.
 Meaning, rather than committing their entire working day, participants can choose one or multiple 2.5 hours short collaborative co-working calls, called "contribution sessions" each day based on their availability.
-In the future, we would like to co-design hybrid events with "virtual-first" approach for the Book Dash and additional opportunity for participants to organise small local meet-ups for collaboration and social events.
+In the future, we will co-design hybrid events with "online-first" approach for the Book Dash attendees who will have the opportunity to organise small local meet-ups for collaboration and social events.

 ```{figure} ../figures/first-pull-request.png
 ---